COMPOSITIONS

 Goro-goro (2000) – for solo female voice and viola (2'15”)

-Keeping Quiet (2010) – for solo voice with piano accompaniment; Text: Pablo Neruda
+Keeping Quiet (2010) – for solo voice with piano accompaniment; text by Pablo Neruda

 Listen (2000) – for male speaker with female intoner; female vocalist sings one high pitch as a harmonic “shadow” of the spoken voice; may be accompanied with small hand percussion, such as a string of small bells or small cymbals like xiao-bo rubbed lightly together.
 (2’50”)